sav-che/TL-2/Authors/Borzi, Antonino {std. Borzi} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 365](https://www.biodiversitylibrary.org/item/103859#page/375/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 365](https://www.biodiversitylibrary.org/page/33265562) of TL-2 Suppl.
 II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Borzi, Antonino {std.
 Borzi}|first entry]] for this author

 ### Author

-\* Borzi, Antonino (1852-1921), Italian botanist, extraordinary professor of botany at Messina 1879, regular professor and director of the Botanical Garden in Messina 1886-1893, appointed professor of botany and director of the botanical garden at Palermo 1893-1921. (*Borzi*).
+\* Borzi, Antonino (1852-1921), Italian botanist, extraordinary professor of botany at Messina 1879, regular professor and director of the Botanical Garden in Messina 1886-1893, appointed professor of botany and director of the botanical garden at Palermo 1893-1921.
+**Abbreviated name**: *Borzi*

 #### Herbarium and types